Yushan: The Ultimate Hiking Guide to Taiwan's Highest Mountain, Unveiling Routes from Easy to Epic!

 Moreover, be aware of the high-altitude sickness.
 Hikers hike from 2,600 to almost 4,000 meters within a couple of hours.
 The high-altitude sickness can happen to seasoned or new hikers, no matter how fit you are.

 If you still want to try it in one day, please prepare for at least 14 to 16 hours.
-Remember you will be "persuaded" to return if you cannot reach Paiyun Lodge before 10 am.
+Remember you might be "persuaded" to return if you cannot reach Paiyun Lodge before 10 am.

 There is no shuttle bus service before 6:30 am.
 Hikers CANNOT drive or ride a scooter or bike to Tataka trailhead or park their cars there.
 It's a regulated area.
 Hikers either take the extra 2.4 km or call Dongpu Lodge to check how much it costs for the pickup if they want to hike in the early morning.